Tobias-Kohn/pyPMatch/README.md

-# PyMa
+# PyPAT

 > **This is work in progress!**  The documentation is not complete, yet, and there is no guarantee that all features
 > are available at the moment.

-_PyMa_ provides **Pattern Matching** in _Python_.
+_PyPAT_ provides **Pattern Matching** in _Python_.
 It is mostly based on _pattern matching_ as found in [_Scala_](https://www.scala-lang.org/).
 Its main objective is to deconstruct objects, and thereby check if any given object fulfills the criteria to be deconstructed in a particular way.

-This document gives a rough, unpolished overview of _PyMa_, and its abilities, as the primary efforts is currently directed towards the development of the library itself.
+This document gives a rough, unpolished overview of _PyPAT_, and its abilities, as the primary efforts is currently directed towards the development of the library itself.
 You also might want to check out the FAQ further down below.

-_PyMa_ requires at least Python 3.4.
+_PyPAT_ requires at least Python 3.4.

 ## Example

-_PyMa_ was initially developed for analysis of Python code via its _Abstract Syntax Tree_ (AST).
-The example below shows how _PyMa_'s pattern matching can be used to implement a very simple code optimiser.
-However, there is nothing special about the `ast`-module from _PyMa_'s point of view, and you can equally use it in combination with anything else.
+_PyPAT_ was initially developed for analysis of Python code via its _Abstract Syntax Tree_ (AST).
+The example below shows how _PyPAT_'s pattern matching can be used to implement a very simple code optimiser.
+However, there is nothing special about the `ast`-module from _PyPAT_'s point of view, and you can equally use it in combination with anything else.

 ```python